dps923/winter2020/notes/week04.md

 Tentative plan for this week:
 * Info about and prepare for the first written test
 * Apple Developer and deploy app to device
-* Designing a substantial multi-view app
+* Designing a substantial multi-scene app
 * The "navigation" style of app
 * Data model design and implementation